zeek/zeek/examples/logs/index.rst

 Working with Log Files
 ----------------------

-Generally, all of Bro's log files are produced by a corresponding script that defines their individual structure.
+Generally, all of Zeek's log files are produced by a corresponding script that defines their individual structure.
 However, as each log file flows through the Logging Framework, they share a set of structural similarities.
-Without breaking into the scripting aspect of Bro here, a bird's eye view of how the log files are produced progresses as follows.
+Without breaking into the scripting aspect of Zeek here, a bird's eye view of how the log files are produced progresses as follows.
 The script's author defines the kinds of data, such as the originating IP address or the duration of a connection, which will make up the fields (i.e., columns) of the log file.
 The